TERMS & CONDITIONS

 User Agreement and Terms Acceptance

-This is a contract between you the customer and Strong Solutions (2016) Limited, trading as Metal Detectors Online (MDO), official resellers of the associated products.
+This is a contract between you the customer and Metal Detectors Online Limited, aka MDO, official resellers of the associated products.
 By using our website, it is assumed that you agree with all our terms and conditions.
 If you don’t agree even with a single term, you have no right to use our website and purchase any goods from MDO.

 A payment for any goods for the price listed on our website plus shipping charges is considered as an offer and terms accepted.
 If you make a payment, it is presumed that you accept all our terms listed.
 The payment confirmation email you receive after successful payment is considered a contract acceptance confirmation on behalf of MDO.